greg-han/tictactoe/README.md

 ## Tic Tac Toe
 Pretty self explanatory.
-My attempt at making a tic tac toe game.
+My attempt at making a tic tac toe game with a rudimentary AI.

-Update 3/14/18: Initial Commit.
-Literally just started this and designed the layout.
-So far, the general (In English) logic for the game is thought out.
+Purposefully did not use any outside resources for planning the AI strategy so that I can practice and implement what I had learned in school.
-Will be using constraint satisfaction.
-At the moment considering just using MRV and LCV with a single condition before.
+It turned out meh, but it has legitimately beat me once lol.

-Posting this early so that I can commit, add, push, etc. as i'm working on it.
+Uses MRV/LCV depending on if it gets the center square.
+If it has the center square, it will be on the offense and use MRV.
+If it does not, then it will use LCV and play defensively.
+Sometimes it will just not get position at all.

 Link to site: https://greg-han.github.io/tictactoe/